 - 1.1 The final text of these Sporting Regulations shall be the English version which will be used should any dispute arise as to their interpretation.
-Headings in this document are for ease of reference only and do not form part of these Sporting Regulations. - 1.2 These Sporting Regulations may only be changed after 30 April 2017 with the unanimous agreement of all competitors entered in the 2018 Championship, save for changes made by the FIA for safety reasons which may come into effect without notice or delay.
+Headings in this document are for ease of reference only and do not form part of these Sporting Regulations. - 1.2 These Sporting Regulations apply to the Championship taking place in the calendar year referred to in the title ("the Championship") and may only be changed after 30 April of the preceding year with the unanimous agreement of all competitors, save for changes made by the FIA for safety reasons which may come into effect without notice or delay.